 Design for a Waveguide Port Simplified

-Hermetic packaging can turn from mostly routine to highly challenging when transitioning from coaxial to waveguide ports.
-Integrated waveguide ports typically require costly sealed windows that are difficult to model and build.
+Microwave and millimeter wave packaging can turn from mostly routine to highly challenging when wavegide ports are required.
+Integrated waveguide ports typically require a costly process that is difficult to model and build.
 Moreover, an extensive collection of package designs may be needed to accommodate different waveguide bands and numerous port configurations.
 A common alternative is to employ external coax-to-waveguide transitions.
 Unfortunately, such transitions can be mechanically cumbersome, and they may result in excessive insertion loss or marginal signal integrity in complex systems.

 Figure 1 Uni-Guide™ connectors offer drop-in replacements for a range of coaxial versions that include SMA, 2.92 mm (K), 2.4 mm, and 1.85 mm (V).

 A common type of signal port used in hermetic packages employs a glass bead positioned mid-way between a pair of threaded mounting holes (Fig. 2).
 The threaded holes support a coaxial connector that is easily attached or replaced.
 This common configuration is used by several connector families including SMA, 2.92 mm (K), 2.4 mm, 1.85 mm (V), 1.35 mm (E), and 1 mm.
 A new series of easy-to-use waveguide connectors now joins this group.

 If the package is designed and manufactured as hermetically sealed for coaxial connectors, it will retain its hermeticity when using the Uni-Guide™ waveguide connectors.
 This will automatically eliminate the previously very expensive hermetically sealed waveguide process.

 Figure 2 - A common RF port configuration features a glass bead positioned mid-way between two mounting holes that support a coaxial connector.